reframejs/reframe/helpers/wildcard-api/readme.md

 there are virtually no reasons to not prefer a tailored API over a generic one.

-On the other side of the spectrum, if you want third parties to be able to access your data, then you have an unlimited number of clients and a generic API is required.
+On the other side of the spectrum, if you want third parties to access your data, then you basically have an unlimited number of clients and a generic API is required.

 ## Wildcard vs REST vs GraphQL